 LEARN: Public Programs

-Olana's Wagon House Education Center is in its fifth season.
+Olana's Wagon House Education Center is in its sixth season.

 The state-of-the-art Education Center is home to public programs that promote The Olana Partnership mission: "To inspire the public by preserving and interpreting Olana, Frederic Church's artistic masterpiece."
 Ongoing programs, classes for all ages, workshops, lectures, special events, meetings, children's summer programs, performances and exhibitions all take place in this amazing space whose large glass windows overlook the Olana landscape.
 We offer "drop-in" programs as well as formal programming to encourage new visitors as well as the community to come back to Olana again and again.
 Programs are mostly free and are offered to students pre-school to adult, ranging from landscape painting for beginners to an advanced lecture on landscape architecture in a contemporary world.

 Public programming at the education center attracts a diverse skill-set and multi-generational audience who are inspired to interpret Olana in many innovative new ways.
 In the education center's second year, there have been over 250 programs and over 1,800 participants.
 A sampling of new programs that have already called the education center home: Olana On the Move Backpacks, Art in the Barn, River School (summer dramatic arts program), From Garden to Table, Senior Visual Arts Workshop, En Plein Air Creative Writing Workshop, Architecture for Kids, Music at the Farm, Making A River, First Friday Afterschool Classes, Herbal Plants in the Landscape, Garden Walk, Teen Oil Painting Workshop and Intensive Landscape Painting Workshop.